-Optimize allows you to test variants of web pages and see how they perform against an objective that you specify.
+Google Optimize allows you to test variants of web pages and see how they perform against an objective that you specify.
 It monitors the performance of your experiment, and tells you which variant is best.

-Before you begin this configuration in Google Tag Manager, ensure that your web page code is ready to handle Google Optimize tags:
+Before you begin this configuration in Tag Manager, ensure that your web page code is ready to handle Google Optimize tags:

 <head>of the page as possible.
-Learn more
+Learn more.

-- Ensure that
+- Ensure that any

 dataLayerdeclarations appear before the Optimize page-hiding snippet and Tag Manager container snippet.
-Learn more
+Learn more.

 - Click Tags > New.

 - Click Tag Configuration > Google Optimize.

-- Check the box to fire a tag before this tag fires, and select your Google Optimize tag as a “Setup Tag”.
+- Check the box to fire a tag before this tag fires.
+Under the Setup Tag heading, click the menu and select the desired Optimize tag.